dropbox/stone/README.rst

             modified="Sat, 28 Jun 2014 18:23:21"
             is_deleted=false

-Note the use of the ``optional`` section which denotes that the fields may not be present.
+Note the use of the ``optional`` keyword which denotes that the field may not be present.
 How this is handled is language and implementation specific.

 Union